 This film is thrilling, suspenseful, funny and quite realistic.
 There are strong characters and performances to enjoy throughout.

 The standout performance is Googie Withers as Rose.
 She perfectly captures this woman’s boredom and her unleashed excitement when the situation with Tommy makes this Sunday one she’ll never forget.
 Rose is on edge throughout the film, struggling to control her temper when she argues with Vi, struggling to ignore her feelings for Tommy, and struggling to endure the dullness of her life as a housewife.

-Susan Shaw is excellent as the glamourous Vi.
+I think that Susan Shaw makes quite an impression in the film.
+She is excellent as the glamourous Vi.
 Shaw shows us that this woman is tough and also easily hurt.
 Shaw had a tragic life, she married the popular actor Bonar Colleano, and became an alcoholic after he was killed in a car crash in 1958.
 A sad life and end for a very promising actress.

 I like how the film shows how the family have frayed tempers because they live in such a cramped environment and have little privacy from one another.
 This would have been the reality in many homes at the time.
 The film also reflects the dullness of everyday living and the excitement that beckons from living in the city, or from living your life outside of the norm.

 The film also shows us the two sides of criminal life.
 There’s the money and nice times when the criminal succeeds, and there is also the imprisonment and heartbreak when they fail and are caught and punished.
 This is reflected in the exploits of the gang trying to flog their stolen skates, and in Tommy, who literally embodies what happens to a criminal when they are caught and punished.
 In the film Tommy is shown to have been severely flogged while in prison.
 He has come out a scared, broken and desperate man.
 Hopefully his situation may have served as a wakeup call to anyone in the audience who thought crime pays.